vaadin/expense-manager-demo/readme.md

 ## Docker container for production
 You can use the included `Dockerfile` to deploy the built app using [prpl-server](https://github.com/Polymer/prpl-server-node).

-## Other build targets
+## Build project locally

+The default `polymer.json` contains the `"autoBasePath": true` setting to support differential serving with the [prpl-server](https://github.com/Polymer/prpl-server-node).
+This option makes the build incompatible with static file servers, though.
+So, in order to serve bundled app locally using `polymer-cli`, do the following steps:

+1. Remove `"autoBasePath": true` setting from the `polymer.json`

+2. Run `polymer build`

+3. Run `polymer serve build/es6-bundled` (you can choose `es5-bundled` instead)

-You can build the app with `polymer build`.
-Other options are listed in the [Polymer CLI](https://www.polymer-project.org/1.0/docs/tools/polymer-cli) documentation.
+Read more about the build options in the [Polymer: Build for production](https://www.polymer-project.org/2.0/toolbox/build-for-production) documentation.

 ## Note
 The demo uses [Vaadin Charts](https://vaadin.com/charts), which will ask for a license.
 You can close the window to try out the app without a license.